A satirical epic of the Soviet soul by the bestselling author of DEATH AND THE PENGUIN.

 A kind of Ukrainian Kurt Vonnegut . . .
 If you want to read about the Soviet Union but can't face reading, say, Robert Service, and you have a penchant for the strange and surreal, you could do worse than reading Kurkov. - Spectator.

-Born near Leningrad in 1961, Kurkov was a journalist, prison warder, cameraman and screenplay-writer before his novels took off.
+Born near Leningrad in 1961, ANDREY KURKOV was a journalist, prison warder, cameraman and screenplay-writer before he became well known as a novelist.
 He received "hundreds of rejections" and was a pioneer of self-publishing, selling more than 75,000 copies of his books in a single year.
-His novel Death and the Penguin, his first in English translation, was an international bestseller, drawing acclaim from all quarters.
-He lives in Kiev with his English wife and their three children.
+His novel Death and the Penguin, his first in English translation, became an international bestseller, translated into more than thirty languages.
+As well as writing fiction for adults and children, he has become known as a commentator and journalist on Ukraine for the international media.
+His work of reportage, Ukraine Diaries: Dispatches from Kiev, was published in 2014, followed by the novel The Bickford Fuse (MacLehose Press, 2016).
+He lives in Kiev with his British wife and their three children.